Sign in →

 Interpretation

 The specificity of this assay for detection of monoclonal light chains relies on the ratio of free kappa and lambda (K/L) light chains.
-Once an abnormal free light chain (FLC) K/L ratio has been demonstrated and a diagnosis has been made, the quantitation of the monoclonal light chain is useful for monitoring disease activity.
+Once an abnormal free light chain (FLC) K/L ratio has been demonstrated and a diagnosis has been made, the quantification of the monoclonal light chain is useful for monitoring disease activity.

 Changes in FLC quantitation reflect changes in the size of the monoclonal plasma cell population.
 Our experience to date is limited, but changes of more than 25% or trending of multiple specimens are needed to conclude biological significance.